Ronaldo scores on return to United team after death of son - NewsBreak

 Ronaldo and partner Georgina Rodriguez announced on Monday that one of their newborn twins had died.
 He was left out of the squad that lost 4-0 at Liverpool on Tuesday.

-His goal at the Emirates Stadium came in the 34th minute to trim Arsenal’s lead to 2-1 but the north London club went on to win 3-1.
-With four games remaining, Ronaldo has 16 Premier League goals this season since rejoining from Real Madrid, on top of the 84 goals in his first spell at United from 2003 to 2009.
+His goal at the Emirates Stadium came in the 34th minute to trim Arsenal's lead to 2-1.
+It was his 16th in the Premier League this season since rejoining from Real Madrid, on top of the 84 goals in his first spell at United from 2003 to 2009.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports